Jahnavi-Redrouthu/PDS_PROJECT_MEDBOT/Medbot/README.md

     pip install -r requirements.txt

 # Getting Started
-This chatbot project revolves around two main Python scripts:
+This medbot project revolves around two main Python scripts:

-chatbot_train.py
+medbot_train.py

-chatbot_gui.py
+medbot_gui.py

 # Model Training
-To train the chatbot using the provided dataset, run:
+To train the medbot using the provided dataset, run:

-    python chatbot_train.py
+    python medbot_train.py

 The training data is located in the intents.json file.
-This script processes the dataset and builds the model that powers the chatbot’s responses.
+This script processes the dataset and builds the model that powers the medbot’s responses.

-# Launch the Chatbot Interface
+# Launch the Medbot Interface
-Once training is complete, you can start the chatbot interface by executing:
+Once training is complete, you can start the medbot interface by executing:

-    python chatbot_gui.py
+    python medbot_gui.py

-This will launch a graphical user interface where you can interact with the trained chatbot in real time.
+This will launch a graphical user interface where you can interact with the trained medbot in real time.

 # Details
-chatbot_train.py is a python file in which we train the model with the help of available dataset.
+medbot_train.py is a python file in which we train the model with the help of available dataset.
-Dataset is stored in the json file (intents.json). chatbot_gui.py is a file which will open a GUI prompt where user can talk with chatbot and interact with it.
+Dataset is stored in the json file (intents.json). medbot_gui.py is a file which will open a GUI prompt where user can talk with medbot and interact with it.